Data protection

 Name: comment_author_email_50ae8267e2bdf1253ec1a5769f48e062

-Purpose: This cookie saves the email address of the user, if they provided it on the website.
+Purpose: This cookie stores the user's email address, provided they have disclosed it on the website.

 Expiration date: after 12 months

-Note: The above-mentioned cookies relate to an individual user behaviour.
-Moreover, especially concerning the usage of cookies, changes at Facebook can never be ruled out.
+Note: The cookies mentioned above relate to individual user behavior.
+Specifically, when using cookies, changes at Facebook can never be ruled out.

-If you are registered on Facebook, you can change the settings for advertisements yourself at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen.
-If you are not a Facebook user, you can manage your user based online advertising at https://www.youronlinechoices.com/uk/your-ad-choices.
-You have the option to activate or deactivate any providers there.
+If you are logged into Facebook, you can adjust your ad settings at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen change it yourself.
+If you are not a Facebook user, you can go to http://www.youronlinechoices.com/de/praferenzmanagement/ essentially manage your usage-based online advertising.
+There you have the option to deactivate or activate providers.

-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-Data processing is done mainly through Facebook Pixel.
-This may lead to data not being anonymously processed and stored.
-Furthermore, US government authorities may get access to individual data.
-The data may also get linked to data from other Facebook services you have a user account with.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+Data processing is essentially carried out by Facebook Pixel.
+This may result in data not being processed and stored anonymously.
+Furthermore, US government authorities may have access to individual data.
+It may also occur that this data is linked with data from other Facebook services where you have a user account.

-If you want to learn more about Facebook’s data protection, we recommend you the view the company’s in-house data policies at https://www.facebook.com/policy.php.
+If you want to learn more about Facebook's privacy, we recommend the company's own data policies at https://www.facebook.com/policy.php.

-Along with Facebook’s pixel function, we have also activated Automatic Advanced Matching.
-This function allows us to send hashed emails, names, genders, cities, states, postcodes and dates of birth or telephone numbers as additional information to Facebook, provided you have made them available to us.
-This activation gives us the opportunity to customise advertising campaigns even better to persons who are interested in our services or products.
+We have also activated automatic advanced matching as part of the Facebook Pixel feature.
+This function of the pixel allows us to send hashed emails, names, gender, city, state, postal code, and date of birth or phone number as additional information to Facebook, provided you have given us this data.
+This activation allows us to tailor advertising campaigns on Facebook even more accurately to people who are interested in our services or products.

-We use email marketing to keep you up to date.
-If you have agreed to receive our emails or newsletters, your data will be processed and stored.
-Email marketing is a part of online marketing.
-In this type of marketing, news or general information about a company, product or service are emailed to a specific group of people who are interested in it.
+To keep you always up to date, we also use the option of email marketing.
+If you have agreed to receive our emails or newsletters, your data will also be processed and stored.
+Email marketing is a subfield of online marketing.
+In this process, news or general information about a company, products, or services is sent via email to a specific group of people who are interested in it.

-If you want to participate in our email marketing (usually via newsletter), you usually just have to register with your email address.
-To do this, you have to fill in and submit an online form.
-However, we may also ask you for your title and name, so we can address you personally in our emails.
+If you want to participate in our email marketing (mostly via newsletter), you usually just need to register with your email address.
+For this, you fill out an online form and submit it.
+However, it may also happen that we ask you for your salutation and your name so that we can address you personally.

-The registration for newsletters generally works with the help of the so-called “double opt-in procedure”.
-After you have registered for our newsletter on our website, you will receive an email, via which you can confirm the newsletter registration.
-This ensures that you own the email address you signed up with, and prevents anyone to register with a third-party email address.
-We or a notification tool we use, will log every single registration.
-This is necessary so we can ensure and prove, that registration processes are done legally and correctly.
-In general, the time of registration and registration confirmation are stored, as well as your IP address.
-Moreover, any change you make to your data that we have on file is also logged.
+In principle, signing up for newsletters works with the help of the so-called “double opt-in procedure.”
+After you have registered for our newsletter on our website, you will receive an email through which you confirm the newsletter registration.
+This ensures that the email address belongs to you and that no one has registered with someone else's email address.
+We or a notification tool we use logs each individual registration.
+This is necessary so that we can also prove the legally correct registration process.
+Typically, the time of registration, the time of confirmation, and your IP address are stored.
+Additionally, it is also logged when you make changes to your stored data.

-Of course, we want to stay in contact with you and keep you in the loop of the most important news about our company.
-For this, we use email marketing – often just referred to as “newsletters” – as an essential part of our online marketing.
-If you agree to this or if it is permitted by law, we will send you newsletters, system emails or other notifications via email.
-Whenever the term “newsletter” is used in the following text, it mainly refers to emails that are sent regularly.
-We of course don’t want to bother you with our newsletter in any way.
-Thus, we genuinely strive to offer only relevant and interesting content.
-In our emails you can e.g. find out more about our company and our services or products.
-Since we are continuously improving our offer, our newsletter will always give you the latest news, or special, lucrative promotions.
-Should we commission a service provider for our email marketing, who offers a professional mailing tool, we do this in order to offer you fast and secure newsletters.
-The purpose of our email marketing is to inform you about new offers and also to get closer to our business goals.
+We naturally want to stay in touch with you and always present you with the most important news about our company.
+For this, we use email marketing – often referred to simply as “newsletter” – as an essential part of our online marketing.
+If you agree to this or it is legally permitted, we will send you newsletters, system emails, or other notifications via email.
+When we use the term “newsletter” in the following text, we mainly mean regularly sent emails.
+Of course, we do not want to bother you with our newsletters in any way.
+That’s why we are always striving to provide only relevant and interesting content.
+For example, you will learn more about our company, our services, or products.
+Since we are always improving our offerings, you will also always find out about news or special, lucrative promotions through our newsletter.
+If we engage a service provider that offers a professional mailing tool for our email marketing, we do this to provide you with fast and secure newsletters.
+The purpose of our email marketing is fundamentally to inform you about new offers and also to get closer to our business goals.

-If you subscribe to our newsletter via our website, you then have to confirm your membership in our email list via an email that we will send to you.
-In addition to your IP and email address, your name, address and telephone number may also be stored.
-However, this will only be done if you agree to this data retention.
-Any data marked as such are necessary so you can participate in the offered service.
-Giving this information is voluntary, but failure to provide it will prevent you from using this service.
-Moreover, information about your device or the type of content you prefer on our website may also be stored.
-In the section “Automatic data storage” you can find out more about how your data is stored when you visit a website.
-We record your informed consent, so we can always prove that it complies with our laws.
+When you become a subscriber to our newsletter through our website, you confirm your membership in an email list via email.
+In addition to your IP address and email address, your salutation, name, address, and phone number may also be stored.
+However, this is only if you agree to this data storage.
+The data marked as such is necessary for you to participate in the offered service.
+Providing this information is voluntary, but not providing it will result in you being unable to use the service.
+Additionally, information about your device or your preferred content on our website may also be stored.
+You can find more about data storage when you visit a website in the section "Automatic Data Storage."
+We record your consent declaration so that we can always prove that it complies with our laws.

 Duration of data processing